rahulmaddula231/Big-Data-Stackoverflow-Data-analysis/README.md

   Writing query for marking spammers by matching vote id from votes dataset id = 12 (as described by Stack Overflow community a spam)     with   user id in comments dataset and grouping into one table.

   #### Query 4: Top 10 Reputed Users
-  Writing query for top 10 most valuable users in the user dataset, column referred in this was reputation which signifies the repute     of a user.
+  Writing query for top 10 most Reputed users in the user dataset, column referred in this was reputation which signifies the repute     of a user.